thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 title: Scraping by Example - Handling JSON data
 ---

 Today's post will cover scraping sites where the pages are dynamically generated from JSON data.
-Compared to scraping static pages, scraping pages rendered from JSON is often easier: simply load the JSON string and iterate through each object, extracting the relevent key/value pairs as you go.
+Compared to static pages, scraping pages rendered from JSON is often easier: simply load the JSON string and iterate through each object, extracting the relevent key/value pairs as you go.

 For today's example, I'll demonstrate how to scrape jobs from the Brassring Applicant Tracking System (ATS).
 For those who've never encountered Brassring, their software allows companies to post job openings, collect resumes, and track